kcartlidge/migratable-go/README.md

 thereby guarantee it will always be available to your code and any build tool-chain.

+You can also place it into any location included in your `PATH` so it's always available (eg `/usr/local/bin` on a Mac).

 ## Usage

 - Place your connection string into an environment variable